-To make the measurements, you will have to connect the outputs of the high-temperature feedthrough to the appropriate terminals of the interchange.
+To make the measurements, you will have to connect the outputs of the Lakeshore and the Keithley to the appropriately labeled terminals.
 Because there is only one thermometer for this measurement, you will be using a different version of the automation script, called nickel.m.
 This reads the resistance of the nickel sample and the resistance of the platinum resistor.